What is a logbook loan?

 How much can I borrow with a logbook loan?

-You may also incur other fees with a logbook loan if you want your money in cash instead of a bank transfer.
-Some lenders may charge fees of up to 4% of the loan if you choose to receive your funds in cash.
+You may incur fees with a logbook loan if you want your money in cash instead of a bank transfer.
+Some lenders may charge fees of up to 4% of the loan.

 What are the pros and cons of logbook loans?